omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Facet Type dropdown menu showing options](../modules/modulesfiles/FacetedBrowse-SelectFacetType.png)

 Once the type is selected, click the "Add" button.
 A drawer will open on the right side of the browser window with options to configure the facet.
 Facet names are always required and will display in the public interface.
-We recommend you try to describe what the visitor will be doing in this area - "Title contains", or "Description excludes"

 Other facet options are described below.